Setting up the styles for your online bookings

 - Under the Online Booking section, select Online Booking Settings.

 - Once you are on the Online Booking Settings click on the Site Content & Styling tab.

 These options will dictate how your online booking will operate when the client makes a booking.

 Hide the staff section of website - When a client books by default they will be able to choose which staff they prefer to be with, or they will be able to just choose first available.
 By unticking this option they will not be able to choose a staff member and will always go to first available.

 Display staff first name only - If choosing a staff is available you may wish to only show their first name on the booking form to provide some privacy.
 If so then tick this option.

 Show photo when selecting staff - Also when choosing a staff you can have their photo displayed on the booking form.
 Photos are uploaded via the Manage Staff in Settings.

-Don't show prices when booking - If you provide services where the prices are often subject to change, for example after a consultation with the client you will decide on the exact course of services they need, then you can tick this to hide the prices when booking to avoid confusing.
+Don't show prices when booking - If you provide services where the prices are often subject to change, for example after consultation with the client you will decide on the exact course of services they need, then you can tick this to hide the prices when booking to avoid confusion.

 Show photo when selecting services - When selecting a service you might want to provide a picture of the service next to it.
 This can make the booking look a bit nicer while giving the client a bit of an indication of what the service entails.

 Show maps when selecting location - If you have multiple locations then when a client selects a location you can have a little button to show a map with the location on it.
 This may be helpful with letting the client choose a location.